-The smart thermostat is an intelligent home automation technology used to control the temperature remotely and air conditioning circulation using Wi-Fi.
+The smart thermostat is an intelligent home automation technology used to control the temperature remotely via air conditioning circulation, radiators and other heating using your Wi-Fi.
 You can schedule the temperature automatically for the whole day.

 Smart thermostats increase the comfortability of your home day and night.

 With increased smart technologies, home automation, just like any other industry, has seen the use of basic brilliant and intelligent thermostats that are mainly operated through Wi-Fi.

 Depending on your choices and preferences, you can adjust the coolness and also the warmth of your owned house at the touch of a button.

 What is a Smart thermostat